x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/restore-a-soft-deleted-mailbox-exchange-2013-help.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipient Provisioning Permissions" section in the [Recipients Permissions](recipients-permissions-exchange-2013-help.md) topic.

 - The procedures in this topic can only be performed in the Shell.
-You can’t use the EAC to restore soft-deleted mailboxes.
+You can't use the EAC to restore soft-deleted mailboxes.

 - Replace _\<DisplayName\>_ with the display name of the mailbox, and run the following commands to verify that the soft-deleted mailbox that you want to connect a user account still exists in the mailbox database and is not a disabled mailbox.